-Mrs Pedder, and Mrs Astley Marsh, are Human Resources specialists and the Board is satisfied that this Committee has the necessary skills required.
-The AFM CGC, as applicable to smaller firms, requires two members of this Committee to be independent within the meaning ascribed by the Code.
-In 2021, Mrs Whitehead and Ms Brown met the criteria for independence at the end of the year.
+Mrs Astley Marsh is a Human Resources specialist and the Board is satisfied that this Committee has the necessary skills required.
+The AFM CGC, as applicable to smaller firms, requires two members of this Committee to be independent within the meaning referred to in the Code.
+In 2022, Mrs Astley Marsh and Ms Brown met the criteria for independence during the year, until Ms Brown left the Society.
+Mr Gough joins the Committee in 2023 and will be independent.

 The Committee meets twice per year and its principal function of the Committee is to review the Society's human resource requirements, to review remuneration and to make recommendation to the full Board for ratification.
 When required, the Committee will oversee the nomination and appointment of new Non-executive Board members.